expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 ### Image support

-By default Next.js won't load your static images like an Expo project will.
+By default Next.js won't load your statically imported images (images that you include in your project with `require('./path/to/image.png')`) like an Expo project will.
 If you want to load static images into your `<Image />` components or use `react-native-svg` then you can do the following:

 - Install the plugin - `yarn add next-images`
   - [`next-images`][next-images] injects a Webpack loader to handle fonts.